ansible/pinakes/tools/vagrant/README.md

 # Vagrant Dev Environment

 We can run our dev environment in VirtualBox using Vagrant.
-We have 3 VMs running RHEL8
+We have 2 VMs running RHEL8

- 1. NGINX (catalog.vm.local)
- 2. Keycloak (keycloak.vm.local)
+ 1. Keycloak (keycloak.vm.local)
- 3. Catalog VM (with Postgres, Redis, Catalog App, Catalog Worker, Catalog Scheduler)
+ 2. Catalog VM (with Postgres, Redis, NGINX, Catalog App, Catalog Worker, Catalog Scheduler)

 # Pre requisites